supposedly/dialect-museum/README.md

 * `fēr`'s goes back to the actual "eh" sound in the French word "fer", and it's pronounced `fēr` by everybody.

-That tells that we need three different symbols in our secret alphabet for each of these three `ē` sounds.
-(Also, we don't even have to look at multiple dialects to figure out some of these distinctions.
-For example, even a Lebanese speaker who pronounces the lone word "house" as `bēt` will likely say `bayto` instead of ~~`bēto`~~ for "his house"; meanwhile, the word `shēfo` "he saw him" is never ~~`shayfo`~~, which is enough to tell us that the `ē`'s in `bēt` and `shēf` are different.)
+That tells that our secret alphabet needs three different symbols for these three `ē` sounds.
+(By the way, we don't even have to look at multiple dialects to figure out some of these distinctions.
+Even a Lebanese speaker who pronounces the lone word "house" as `bēt` will likely say `bayto` instead of ~~`bēto`~~ for "his house", while the word `shēfo` "he saw him" is never ~~`shayfo`~~.
+That's enough to tell us that the `ē`'s in `bēt` and `shēf` are different.)

-Since this alphabet is only meant to be parsed by our code, not by any human eyes, it shoots for efficiency by restricting itself to one single letter per sound.
-For example, our three words from earlier are `bYt`,  `xAf`, and `fEr`; for another example, `x&y 3Ad%` means "plain/normal tea" and is also a Perl script that deletes your home directory.
+Since this alphabet is only meant to be parsed by our code, not by any human eyes, it maxes on efficiency by restricting itself to one single letter per sound.
+For example, our three words from earlier are `bYt`,  `xAf`, and `fEr`, and for another example, `x&y 3Ad%` means "plain/normal tea" and is also a Perl script that deletes your home directory.
 You can see [symbols.js](/src/backend/conversion/symbols.js) and [grammar.ne](/src/backend/conversion/parsing/grammar.ne) to explore the symbol choices